Nigella Appelflappen Recipe

 Instructions

-5. Dip slices in batter, fry 3 mins per side until golden.
+4. Fry the fritters: Dip each apple ring in the batter, then fry in batches for about 3 minutes per side until golden.

 Notes